-Since the business benefits required to scale for growth are by no means a slam dunk for most companies, it is helpful to understand what and how companies achieve this advantage.
+Since the business benefits required to scale for growth are by no means a slam dunk for most companies, it is helpful to understand how companies achieve this advantage.
 Operational scalability means different things to different people, but we’ve found that for most executives, scalability typically falls into five primary categories:

 1. Business process standardization.
 Most of our clients are open about the broken business processes of their legacy systems, suggesting a need for business process reengineering.
 However, eliminating non-value-added activities and optimizing overall process efficiency is just part of the equation when it comes to scaling for growth.
 Business processes also need to be standardized across different business units or office locations to not only decrease costs, but to provide a repeatable operational and system template that accommodates the needs of a company looking to scale.
 Fortunately for CIOs and CFOs, ERP systems enable just this type of benefit.

 3. Integration across the enterprise.
-Lack of integration of information and processes across the organization is one of the more common pain points we hear from our clients.
+Lack of integration of information and processes across the organization is one of the more common pain points we hear from clients.
 If your manufacturing group is aware of production bottlenecks that will likely delay the completion of some key work orders, shouldn’t that same information be accessible to your sales and customer service groups so they can alert your customers accordingly?
 However, this type of integration is difficult, if not impossible, without an ERP system that integrates business processes and information across different departments within your organization.

 4. Reporting and visibility to information.
 Just as different departments should have access to integrated information and processes, the executive and management team should have visibility to what’s going on in the entire organization.
 For example, COOs want to know what demand the sales team is forecasting so they can plan their production accordingly.
 Similarly, the VP of Sales would probably like to know how well her sales reps are cross-selling other products and services to existing customers.
 This type of decision-making information is one of the fastest and most effective ways to provide the scale that will ultimately fuel growth.